 Memberships offer ongoing value, such as access to additional courses, live Q&A sessions, or an exclusive community of learners.
 This approach works well for online course creators looking to scale their offerings.

-For example, a fitness instructor could offer a free beginner workout course but create a paid membership program with live workout sessions, meal plans, and advanced training.
+For example, a fitness instructor could offer a free beginner workout course but create a paid membership site with live workout sessions, meal plans, and advanced training.
+You can also reinvest earnings into paid ads to expand your reach.

 6.5 Monetize Through Sponsorships